The Lakewood Municipal Court serves many purposes. Below are the most common questions asked by Lakewood residents.

 Can we get married at your court?

 - At this time our judge is not performing wedding ceremonies.
-You should be able to obtain a list of judges from the Pierce County Annex in Tacoma.
+You should be able to obtain a list of judges from the Pierce County Auditor.

 Can I file for divorce at your court?